 The worker must follow all policies presented by the company.
 This includes wearing adequate work gear throughout the property such as footwear to prevent falls and protective clothing required for high-risk areas.
 The worker must also pass a drug and alcohol assessment when they acquire medical care.

 A lawsuit is filed when the employer or insurer denies a claim that qualified for benefits.
 The attorney acquires evidence for the worker to support their claim.
 This includes medical records and details about their recovery requirements.
 If the condition is a permanent disability, they may be entitled to lifetime benefits.

 In West Virginia, federal laws protect all workers.
 Under the laws, employers cannot deny coverage for a work-related injury.
 All workers who are injured due to OSHA violations or other conditions in the workplace have the legal right to file a workers’ compensation claim.
-Workers who have a workplace injury in Martinsburg, WV can contact Sherman Law Firm today.
+Workers who have a workplace injury in Martinsburg, WV can contact website domain today.